Last Updated: August 1st, 2022

 1.1 “Access Credentials” means login information, passwords, security protocols, and policies through which Authorized Users access the Services.

-1.2 “Additional Services” means any additional services, including professional services provided by Company to Customer as described in an Order (as may be further elaborated in any statement of work mutually agreed to by the parties), including implementation, support and maintenance, and training services.
+1.2 “Additional Services” means any Additional Services, including professional services provided by Company to Customer as described in an Order Form (as may be further elaborated in any statement of work mutually agreed to by the parties), including implementation, support and maintenance, and training services.

 1.3 “Authorized User” means each of Customer’s employees and independent contractors who are provided Access Credentials by Customer or Company.

-1.12 “End User” means end users of the Customer Site.
-If applicable, Company may set restrictions on the number of End Users authorized to utilize the CommandBar, as set forth in the Order.
+1.15 “End User” means end users of the Customer Site.
+If applicable, Company may set restrictions on the number of End Users authorized to utilize the CommandBar, as set forth in the Order Form.

-1.13 “Order” means any online or written form or other communication provided by Company evidencing the initial designation of the Services by the Customer and any subsequent orders to purchase the Services.
+1.17 “Order Form” means any online or written form or other communication provided by Company evidencing the initial designation of the Services by the Customer and any subsequent Order Forms to purchase the Services.

-1.14 “Personal Information” means any Customer Content that identifies any specific individual and is protected under applicable privacy laws, rules and regulations.
+1.18 “Personal Information” means any Customer Content that identifies, or is capable of identifying, any specific individual and/or constitutes “personally identifiable information” or “personal data” or such similar terms under applicable privacy laws, rules and regulations.

-1.16 “Services” means the Dashboard, the CommandBar, Company Code, and any Additional Services as described in the applicable Order.
+1.20 “Services” means the Dashboard, the CommandBar, Company Code, and any Additional Services as described in the applicable Order Form.

 3.1 Overview of Services.
 The Services are designed to allow Customer to offer a search functionality within the Customer Site using the CommandBar, and to provide Customer with a Dashboard for accessing and managing End User Content regarding those End Users.